shhriiii/Stay_Space./README.md

   - Pricing
 - 👨‍💻 MVC architecture for clean and scalable code
 - 💡 Intuitive UI with a focus on usability
+- 🗺️ Integrated interactive map to view the location of each stay

 ---